What Is Aperture?

-A wide aperture has a lower f-number, the more light will come through the lens (smaller number = larger hole).
+A wide aperture has a lower f-stop, so more light will come through the lens (smaller number = larger hole).

-A small aperture has a higher f-number, the less light will come through the lens to reach the sensor (larger number = smaller hole).
-Make sense?
+A small aperture has a higher f-stop, so less light will come through the lens to reach the sensor (larger number = smaller hole).

-There are benefits to having a higher aperture and a lower aperture.
+There are benefits to having either a higher aperture or a lower aperture.
 It all depends on what kind of look you are going for — because high and low apertures create distinct looks that help you dial in that “sweet spot” for your style.

 A higher aperture (e.g., f/16) means less light is entering the camera.
 This setting is better for when you want everything in your shot to be in focus — like when you’re shooting a group shot or a landscape.